So, You Think You Love Horses?

 Brush

 [Fox Chasing] Term used in fox hunting for the tail of a fox.
-Often it is the first part you see.
+Often it is the first and the very last part you see.

 -